The Architecture of Perception

 ...

-Signals arrive at identical weight.
+The key to the spell is that signals will always arrive with an identical weight.
+They act as an incantation.
 A missile strike on a primary school in southeastern Iran lands between a meme and a product launch.
-Testimony from a survivor of systematic abuse on a private island lands between a podcast clip and satellite footage of burning oil in Tehran's storm drains.
+Testimony from a survivor of systematic abuse on a private island lands between a podcast clip from an expert in meta-cognition and then satellite footage of burning oil in Tehran's storm drains.

 Documents connecting financiers to intelligence operatives scroll past at the same speed as footage of a man carrying two children through the streets of Tel Aviv.
-Fragments reach the eye at identical pixel resolution, emotional half-life and duration of attention before the thumb moves again.
+These fragments reach the eye at identical pixel resolution, emotional half-life and duration of attention before the thumb moves again.

-Scale collapses inside the scroll.
-Moving from fragment to pattern, from individual event to systemic architecture, requires scale change, and a population held at a single level of perception, reactive and immediately scrollable, cannot perform renormalization.
+The action is to see how scale collapses inside the scroll, where it becomes impossible to expand our seeing from fragment to pattern, and from individual event to systemic architecture.
+To perform such an action would require scale change, and the eye held at a single level of perception cannot perform renormalization.
 The architecture itself prevents the operation.

-An older word exists for this architecture.
-Plato identified two kinds of image-making in the Sophist.
+Plato created an older word for this kind of perception altering in the Sophist where he identified two kinds of image-making.
 One produces a faithful copy.
 The other distorts proportions deliberately so that from the angle the viewer is given, the distortion appears correct.

 Greek sculptors made statues larger on top so that from below, on the ground, looking up, the figure seemed perfectly proportioned.
 Plato called the second kind phantasma, a false image that appears true from the only vantage point the viewer is permitted to occupy.
 The Latin tradition carried the word forward as simulacrum, and the concept has outlived both languages.

-Scroll long enough and you feel as though you have seen everything, the dead children in Iran, Epstein's flight logs, the names, the grief, the outrage, the particular exhaustion that arrives when none of it produces corresponding action.
-At the end of the scroll, you know less than when you started.
+Scroll long enough and you feel as though you have seen everything, the dead children in Iran, Epstein's flight logs, the names, the grief, the outrage, and of course the particular exhaustion that arrives when none of it produces corresponding action.
+At the end of the scroll, you are less than when you started.

 ...